 You'll just need to place your newly assigned identification number on the exterior of your drone.
 (Mandated by the FAA)

 Note that not every drone on the market needs to be registered.
 The DJI Mavic 2 for example has a 249g takeoff weight, so they're exempted.
-I’ve reviewed it in this article.
+I’ve made a review on it in this article.

 The rules of recreational drone flight in the US